Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Windscribe’s free server locations in Canada.

-While the service covers just as many cities as NordVPN, ExpressVPN and PIA, the number of servers is vastly inferior and therefore the chances of server overloads is higher.
+While the service covers just as many cities as NordVPN, ExpressVPN and PIA, the number of servers is vastly inferior and therefore the chances of server overloads are higher.

-At the best of times, speeds into Canada slowed down by only 6% loss, but occasionally they reduced further, causing our stream to lose sharpness.
+At the best of times, speeds into Canada slowed down by only 6%, but occasionally they reduced further, causing our stream to lose sharpness.

-We tested the free version of Windscribe with popular Canadian streaming services.
-Here are the results:
+We tested Windscribe’s free VPN with popular Canadian streaming services, and here are the results:

 CBC Gem